sfatew/Credit-worthiness-rating/README.md

  * this program define and function which user can get the coefficient of the best model corresponding to user's data.
  * From the best parameter form the first program, we assign these into the initial model in this program.

-**two other file**: these 2 program show some value we might interested in:
+### Free order after two program above
-* evaluate: show the probability of the logit function with the given data
-* ROC_AUC_valuation: to visualize the ROC graph and give us the confusion matrix from evaluation with the K fold.
+evaluate.py: show the probability of the logit function with the given data ROC_AUC_valuation.py: to visualize the ROC graph and give us the confusion matrix from evaluation with the K fold. calling_LogisticRegression_model.py: use the method get_trained_model to get the model by:
+    * import calling_LogisticRegression_model
+    model = get_trained_model().